 In another first, the court imposed heavy costs on the plaintiff.
 Plaintiffs were asked to compensate the defendants to the tune of Rs.
 2 Lakh over and above their legal costs.
 Such a heavy cost was imposed just to make the plaintiff realize the amount of harm it caused to other defendants when they got injunctions passed against the defendant.

-This judgement comes as a relief to manufacturers and companies who use publicly available designs but are hampered by big corporations who use all the tricks in the book to get injunctions.
+This judgment comes as a relief to manufacturers and companies who use publicly available designs but are hampered by big corporations who use all the tricks in the book to get injunctions.

 This tactic not only harms the people who try to bring down prices by making cheaper alternatives but also to those people who were clever enough to make use publicly available designs to run a business.